 NetObjects, Web site building applications developer, has closed operations and plans on selling its assets as quickly as possible, according to an

-that offers no other details.
+online announcement that offers no other details.

 NetObjects has seen dismal financial results lately.
 Unfortunately, its demise means that the planned Mac OS X of the NetObjects Matrix platform is dead unless some other company buys this among the assets and revives the project.
 NetObjects Matrix incorporates a Web-based graphical site builder, and supports modular output technology that simplifies the user’s ability to create and distribute Web sites that can be repurposed for Web browsers and wireless access devices.